-Venetian Blind is an art project featuring 23 Australian and New Zealand artists.
-Developed by Public Art Commission at Deakin University and curated by Cameron Bishop and David Cross, this hybrid exhibition/public art event will see six projects commissioned (one per month) over the duration of the European Cultural Centre’s Personal Structures exhibition from 8 May until 24 November 2019, in conjuction with the 58th Venice Biennale.
+Venetian Blind was an art project featuring 23 Australian and New Zealand artists.
+Developed by Public Art Commission at Deakin University and curated by Cameron Bishop and David Cross, this hybrid exhibition/public art event saw six projects commissioned (one per month) over the duration of the European Cultural Centre’s Personal Structures exhibition from 8 May until 24 November 2019, in conjuction with the 58th Venice Biennale.

-Each project is produced by a team of artists who will work collaboratively in situ in Venice, responding to one of six provocations.
-These provocations engage with a unique aspect of Venetian history and focus on specific locations across the city, inviting teams to make a site-based or performative intervention into the city of Venice.
+Each project was produced by a team of artists who worked collaboratively in situ in Venice, responding to one of six provocations.
+These provocations engaged with a unique aspect of Venetian history and focused on specific locations across the city, inviting teams to make a site-based or performative intervention into the city of Venice.

-For Venetian Blind, the curators offer six highly specific briefs that will speak to a different theme in contexts salient to the city’s history.
+For Venetian Blind, the curators offered six highly specific briefs that spoke to a different theme in contexts salient to the city’s history.
 While seeking to activate and respond to the meta-narratives of class, sexuality, colonialism, race, globalization, and political structures, the curators seek to frame these larger themes through specific stories, people and places.
-The project will thus establish a critical accord between the great narratives of Venice and its constituent, potentially little-known parts.
-By researching and revealing its infrastructures, icons, stories and even peccadiloes, these six public art projects set out to explore hidden aspects of the city and their resonance with the human condition, our personal structures.
+The project established a critical accord between the great narratives of Venice and its constituent, potentially little-known parts.
+By researching and revealing its infrastructures, icons, stories and even peccadiloes, these six public art projects explored hidden aspects of the city and their resonance with the human condition, our personal structures.